voxel51/fiftyone/docs/source/recipes/fiftyone_terminology.rst

    :widths: 20 80

    * - **Session**
-     - | An instance of the FiftyOne App connected to a specific dataset, via
+     - | :ref:`An instance of the FiftyOne App <app-session>` connected to a specific dataset, via
        | which you can use to programmatically interact with the app.
    * - **Sample grid**
-     - | The rectangular grid of images or videos you can scroll through.
+     - | The rectangular :ref:`grid of images or videos <app-filtering>` you can scroll through.
 You
        | can click on any image or video in the grid to expand
    * - **Sidebar**
-     - | Vertical component on left side of app which allows for toggling labels on/off,
+     - | Vertical component on :ref:`left side of app <app-fields-sidebar>` which allows for toggling labels on/off,
        | filtering by class or id, or by numerical value ranges
    * - **Viewbar**
-     - | Horizontal bar at the top of the app where you can create and compose
+     - | :ref:`Horizontal bar at the top of the app <app-create-view>` where you can create and compose
        | view stages via point and click operations